camunda/camunda-docs-manual/content/reference/dmn11/decision-table/rule.md

 {{< img src="../img/output-entry.png" title="Output Entry" class="no-lightbox" >}}

-A rule can have one or more output entries which are the conclusions of the rule.
+A rule can have one or more output entries, which are the conclusions of the rule.
 Each output entry contains an expression in a `text` element as child of an `outputEntry` XML element.